ThePapaw/psmc/README.md

 This repository is for the development of PSMC (Papaw's Son Media Center), a fork of XBMC/Kodi Media Center.

-The addons here have been tested with PSMC (fork of XBMC/Kodi v18.2) and appear to be working fine unless otherwise stated.
+The addons here have been tested with PSMC & Kodi 18 and appear to be working fine unless otherwise stated.

-• <B>PSMC 18</B> (Based of of XBMC/Kodi 18.2)
+• <B>PSMC 18</B> (forked from Kodi 18.2)

 The addons include: